What Is Glycemic Control?

 Why Is Poor Glycemic Control Dangerous?

-Glycemic variability (frequent oscillations between hypo- and hyperglycemia) also contributes to vascular damage, independently of HbA1c.
+Glycemic variability (frequent swings between hypo- and hyperglycemia) also contributes to vascular damage, independently of HbA1c.
 Continuous glucose monitoring has revealed that postprandial peaks and nocturnal hypoglycemias are more prevalent than HbA1c alone suggests.

 537+ million

-ADULTS LIVE WITH DIABETES IN THE WORLD (IDF ATLAS 10TH EDITION, 2021), WITH A PROJECTED INCREASE TO ~643 MILLION BY 2030
+ADULTS WORLDWIDE LIVE WITH DIABETES (IDF ATLAS 10TH EDITION, 2021), WITH PROJECTIONS REACHING ~643 MILLION BY 2030

 ~50%